-Mains powered with a 10 year sealed lithium back-up battery, the FireAngel Pro HT-230 heat alarm can be hard-wire interlinked with up to 30 alarms within a single system.
+Mains powered with a self-charging lifetime lithium back-up battery, the FireAngel Pro HT-230 heat alarm can be hard-wire interlinked with up to 30 alarms within a single system.
 The HT-230 heat alarm is quick to detect increase in room temperature, making it ideal for areas where a smoke alarm would be prone to false activation, such as kitchens and garages.

 Power: 230V mains powered with back-up battery

 Backup: Lithium battery lasts the lifetime of your alarm - GUARANTEED

 In a wireless-only system the maximum number of compatible units that can interlink is 50, while a hard-wired-only system is limited to 30 units.
 In a mixed hard-wired and wireless alarm system these maximum quantities can be exceeded.